zufall-labs/.github/README.md

 # The Zufall base repository

-This repository contains two different things.
+This repository has two functionalities.

 ### GitHub landing page

 It contains the content of our public GitHub landing page in the [dedicated README](/profile/README.md).

 ### Default health files

-It contains the default health files for our organization.
-Although not all the health files are being cascaded down to all other repositories, we still included them here.
-They work as follows:
+It contains health files for our organization that are being cascaded down to all other repositories.
-#### Cascaded

 1. [SECURITY.md](SECURITY.md)
 2. [PULL_REQUEST_TEMPLATE.md](PULL_REQUEST_TEMPLATE.md)
 3. [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)